 A: We aim to create fair employment rights for women in prison that are equal to those outside.
 Due to other prison activities taking place, work hours are restricted to a maximum of 30 hours per week, and our employees are entitled to days off as well as sick days.
 We also stop production for holidays, visits and prison events.
 We are aware of the complexity of this matter and are trying to navigate in order to do our best to create a good work environment within the boundaries of incarceration.
 We are also constantly developing our Code of Conduct, and looking to see how we can improve our model.

 Q: Did you ever think about working in prisons in Denmark or places closer to home?

 A: It has been important for us to empower women with a severe lack of social and financial security, and where few actors are working to engage and support these vulnerable groups.
 Where we work, there are no social security networks.
-We are considering looking into working in Europe, as long as we can create a model to ensure fair wages and that the employment is voluntary, and we believe that there’s a possibility for creating real impact through high quality products with a market demand.
+We are considering looking into working in Europe, as long as we can create a model to ensure fair wages and that the employment is voluntary, and we believe that there is a possibility for creating real impact through high-quality products with market demand.

-Q: Is Carcel not just another company from the West that uses cheap labour?
+Q: Is Carcel not just another company from the West that uses cheap labor?

 Q: Why do you use women in prison in your communication?

-A: Our work has a central focus around the women we work with.
+A: Our work has a central focus on the women we work with.
 We are very much aware of the issues that need solving.
 Working on creating an impact, being present and having access means that we have an opportunity to use our platform as a channel to share our employees’ stories, our processes and our knowledge.
-We never use interviews, photos or video without the consent of our team.
-So far, each one of them are excited about getting to show how they work and who they are to fight stigma against women with a criminal record.
+We never use interviews, photos or videos without the consent of our team.
+So far, each one of them is excited about getting to show how they work and who they are to fight stigma against women with a criminal record.